Recoskie/AI-Matrix/README.md

 * Analyze multidimensional geometric data. <br />

-Not only can stuff be dimensional inside each other we also have expanding horizontal dimensions.
-It is funny that positional number systems count the same way (Not by chance). <br />
+Not only can stuff be dimensional inside each other we also have expanding horizontal dimensions. <br />

-We call these geometric sequence.
-The same is true with quantities in counting.
-We count by one to the tens column then the tens is times ten then we have hundreds times ten to thousands. <br />

-Binary is 2, 4, 8, 16 as it doubles.
-Note the data can be an mix of geometric sequences.
-Also the matrix uses the decode matrix as the sequence matrix then the sequence matrix to decode in reverse. <br />
+The matrix uses the decode matrix as the sequence matrix then the sequence matrix to decode in reverse. <br />

 ```javascript
 //Random dimensional values.